SPANDigital/presidium-core/_overview/index.md

 # PlayerPro API

-PlayerPro currently provides an API that offers many of the functionality that one can perform on their website as well.
+PlayerPro currently provides an API that offers much of the functionality that one can perform on their website as well.
 Their endpoints are partially grouped into themes.
-The response data from the endpoints contains large amounts of irrelevant and confusion information.
+The response data from the endpoints contains large amounts of irrelevant and confusing information.
 Their conventions regarding request parameters, errors, data formats etc are not always consistent.
 By and large the API is difficult to use and does not provide a good end user experience.